 In those moments when there is a chasm between your ‘ideal self’ and reality, talk to yourself like you would your best friend.
 Parenting (and the juggle with work) can be so hard; so be compassionate.

 Connect with people

 We all know the struggle well.
 I haven’t met a parent who has it all together all of the time.
 We all have down days and anxious moments.
 Talk with others.
 Share your challenging days as well as your awesome days.
 Chances are, others have been there too.

 If you’ve been struggling for a while, speak with your GP about how you’ve been feeling.
 Ask for help.
 Get a referral to a psychologist.
 In Australia you can access up to six Medicare-subsidised (or free) sessions, and a professional can guide you through what to do.

 You may not have heard from someone in a while, or you noticed they didn’t seem themselves when you last caught up.
 Ask if they’re okay and spend time talking together.
 Be present.
 Listen without judgement and without solving their problems.
 Ask how they can take action and offer your support.
 Then follow up.

 Your vulnerability and transparency normalises things for others and opens the door for people to share their own concerns.

 Do random acts of kindness

-See a friend crying at drop off?
-Put a ‘You’re awesome!’ card in her letterbox or on her car.
+See a friend crying at drop-off?
+Put a ‘You’re awesome!’ card in their letterbox.
 Pay for a coffee in advance at your local café and ask that it be gifted to a mum with a newborn.
-Leave a meal on the doorstep of a friend you know who is having a rough time.
+Leave a meal on the doorstep of a friend you know is having a rough time.
 As the giver, you will feel the benefits as much as the receiver!